Shakeskeyboarde/anglerci/README.md

 Cons:

 - Simultaneous PRs may result in version "collisions".
 When a PR is resolved and merged, the effective "previous" version of all following PRs is updated.
 Updates may be required to these remaining PRs to re-increment version numbers.
 This is a minor task, and merging upstream changes will usually be required in follow-up PRs anyway.

+# Git Pre-Push Hook

+The `catch` command can also be used as a Git `pre-push` hook.
+This is not a replacement for a PR pipeline check, but it can help to call out potential problems earlier.

+The recommended approach is to use [Husky](https://www.npmjs.com/package/husky)

+1. Install Husky.
+   - `npm i -D husky`
+   - `npm pkg set scripts.prepare="husky install"`
+   - `npm run prepare`
+2. Add the Angler CI pre-push hook.
+   - `npx husky add .husky/pre-push "angler catch"`
+   - `git add .husky/pre-push`

+Now the Angler CI `catch` command will run whenever you use the `git push` command.